-This is why the Hurst family have set up a fund in memory of Molly in conjunction with South Yorkshire’s Community Foundation.
-The Young People’s Health and Wellbeing fund will award grant funding to community organisations and charities supporting young people’s mental health.
+This is why the Hurst family worked with South Yorkshire’s Community Foundation on The Young People’s Health and Wellbeing Fund.
+It will award grant funding to community organisations and charities supporting young people’s mental health.
 An example of that is here on how a young person transformed her life after mental health issues, with support from a local group, to going on to studying at University to become a counsellor

 The fund will also enable anyone affected by suicide or who wants to make a difference to get involved.
 Through JustGiving.com anyone can donate to or fundraise for the fund programme.

 On the 1st May 2017, we lost our amazing daughter Molly to suicide.
 The reason for us setting up this charitable fund in conjunction with South Yorkshire’s Community Foundation is that if we can prevent anyone from experiencing this loss, we will have achieved our purpose.

 The charity will be known as the Young People’s Health and Wellbeing Fund and will allow a group or organisation to apply for funding from this for projects aimed at helping young people aged 10-26 years.
 There is so much more about Molly than we can possibly write but we would like to give you an insight into the Molly we loved.

 Molly was born on the 23rd May 1994; she was a typical child, cheeky and mischievous.
 One of her favourite ways to entertain herself was to go into the kitchen cupboards, looking for cereals and emptying the contents on to the kitchen floor and when tall enough emptying the goldfish on the floor as well.
 She hated wearing clothes, complaining that they made her itch and would regularly take them off so that she could play.
 From a very early age, she showed what a caring person she was and enjoyed spending time with her family and friends.
 She met another close friend when she was one years old, Alistair, and they remained close throughout her life.